-The entrances to the Gull Road Justice Complex, Michigan Avenue Courthouse and Crosstown Center Courthouse are monitored by security equipment and security personnel.
+The entrances to the Gull Road Justice Complex and the Judge Charles A. Pratt Justice Center are monitored by security equipment and security personnel.

 The following items may not be brought into the buildings: guns, knives (including small pocket knives), razors, scissors, box cutters, any type of spray, and food/beverages (except for identified jurors and staff).
 All packages may be inspected.
 Dangerous or illegal objects may be seized.

 Litigants should arrive early for court proceedings to allow time for security measures.

 The following items are prohibited in the courtrooms:

 - Electronic equipment (unless approved by the court)

 - Inappropriate attire, such as t-shirts with swear words, depicting violence or sexual acts, promoting drug or alcohol use; muscle shirts; tank tops; halter tops; shorts; cut-off jeans; baggy pants that fall below the hips; micro-mini skirts; pants with holes; hats (except those worn for religious purposes)

 - Noise – this includes noisy children